Megadwarf47/ProjectOutlawn/GhidraNotes/TheNewStuff/TutorialNew.md

 <img src="/GhidraNotes/Images/Structure2.png">

-(Remove the spaces ghidra makes on the header file but keep them on ghidra)
+(Remove the spaces ghidra makes on DataTypes on the header file but keep them on ghidra)

 (Ghidra sometimes uses its own custom DataTypes such as `ulong64` just type in the thing you need to type from the bottom to the category file)